-In addition, if you use the bottom-up build method, described later in this chapter, to create the R-tree index after you have loaded the data, the size of the index is typically about two-thirds the size of the index built with a slower method.
+In addition, if you use the bottom-up build method, described in later topics, to create the R-tree index after you have loaded the data, the size of the index is typically about two-thirds the size of the index built with a slower method.
 The R-tree access method uses bottom-up building when creating an R-tree index only when data currently exists in the table.